sambyeol/latex-devcontainer/README.md

 ```

 ### Compile
-You can build images for `linux/amd64` and `linux/arm64` with following command:
+You can build images for `linux/amd64` and `linux/arm64` with following command.
 ```bash
 $ docker buildx bake --push
 ```